andreasdominik/ADoSnipsQnD/docs/src/api/api.md

 ## Dialogue manager functions

-In addition to functions to work with the dialogue manager advanced direct dialogues are provided that can be included in the control flow of the program.
+In addition to functions to work with the dialogue manager, advanced direct dialogues are provided that can be included in the control flow of the program.